rmason2020/blog/_posts/2022-04-18-blog-setup.md

 A CAA record allowing letsencrypt.org to issue certificates for richm.cloud.
 This last step is if you want to enforce https.

 Visual Code installed, git added as an extension and file > preferences > settings > add the git binary location to git: path > sync changes.

+Used this bootstrap to setup the blog using jekyll.